James Ho

-James Chiun-Yue Ho (Chinese: 何俊宇; pinyin: Hé Jùnyǔ; born February 27, 1973) is an American lawyer and jurist serving as a United States circuit judge of the U.S. Court of Appeals for the Fifth Circuit.
+James Chiun-Yue Ho (Chinese: 何俊宇; pinyin: Hé Jùnyǔ; born February 27, 1973) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
 He was appointed in 2018 by President Donald Trump, becoming the Fifth Circuit's only Asian-American judge and the only judge to be an immigrant.

-Born to Taiwanese American immigrants, Ho emigrated from Taiwan as a child and graduated from Stanford University and the University of Chicago Law School.
+Born in Taiwan, Ho immigrated to the United States as a child and graduated from Stanford University and the University of Chicago Law School.
 He served as the Solicitor General of Texas from 2008 to 2010, becoming the first Asian-American to hold the position.
 He has been identified as a potential Supreme Court nominee for Donald Trump's second term.

 Early life and education

 Ho was born on February 27, 1973, in Taipei, Taiwan, to So-Hwa and Steve Song-Shan Ho.
 His father was a doctor who specialized in obstetrics and gynecology.
-The Taiwanese American family immigrated to the United States when Ho was a child, moving first to Long Island before settling in San Marino, California.
-He became a naturalized U.S. citizen at age nine.
+The family immigrated to the United States when Ho was a child, moving first to Long Island before settling in San Marino, California.
+He became a naturalized United States citizen at age nine.

 Ho was educated at the Polytechnic School, a rigorous private school in Pasadena, where he became the editor-in-chief of the school newspaper, The Paw Print.
-He was a high school classmate of Leondra Kruger, who later became a judge of the Supreme Court of California.
+He was a high school classmate of Leondra Kruger, who would later become a justice of the Supreme Court of California.
 Ho volunteered as an actor and dancer for school plays and briefly served as a football lineman.
 A classmate described Ho as "super-intense; he walked fast, laid out pages fast, and drove too fast, in a Ford Probe".

-After high school, Ho studied public policy at Stanford University, where he wrote for The Stanford Daily and graduated in 1995 with a Bachelor of Arts with honors.
-From 1995 to 1996, Ho was a California Senate Fellow at California State University, Sacramento, and worked as a legislative aide to California state legislator Quentin L. Kopp.
-He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review, joined the Federalist Society, and also served as an editor for The Green Bag.
+After high school, Ho attended Stanford University, where he studied public policy, wrote for The Stanford Daily, and graduated with a Bachelor of Arts with honors in 1995.

+From 1995 to 1996, Ho was a California Senate Fellow at California State University, Sacramento, and worked as a legislative aide to California state senator Quentin L. Kopp.
+He then attended the University of Chicago Law School, where he became an editor of the University of Chicago Law Review, joined the Federalist Society, and also served as an editor for The Green Bag.
 In 1998, Ho served as the executive editor of the Harvard Journal of Law & Public Policy.

-Ho graduated from the University of Chicago in 1999 with a Juris Doctor (J.D.) with high honors and membership in the Order of the Coif.
+He graduated in 1999 with a Juris Doctor with high honors and membership in the Order of the Coif.
 Upon graduation, the law school awarded him its Ann Watson Barber Outstanding Service Award, given for "exceptional contributions to the quality of life at the Law School".